 Transportation

-In 2017, the Boston community emitted 6.1 million metric tons of greenhouse gases (GHGs), transportation accounting for 29% (1.8 MtCO2e) of those emissions.
+In 2019, the Boston community emitted 6.2 million metric tons of greenhouse gases (GHGs) from energy use in buildings and transportation.

 CITY OF BOSTON TRANSPORTATION RESOURCES